Micromechanics of rock damage and its recovery in cyclic loading conditions: Conclusions

-The inelastic behaviour governed by internal friction and tensile fracturing implies that deformation and physical properties depend on stress path and not only on the current stress state.
-Due to the threshold effect of internal friction, ``damage'' makes rock behave in a nonlinear fashion, and is only visible at elevated stress (where slip and crack opening can be activated).
+The inelastic behaviour governed by friction and tensile fracturing implies that deformation and physical properties depend on stress path and not only on the current stress state.
+Due to the threshold effect of friction, ``damage'' makes rock behave in a nonlinear fashion, and is only visible at elevated stress (where slip and crack opening can be activated).
 In the crust, differential stress is limited by macroscopic frictional strength of faults \citep[e.g.][]{zoback92,zoback97}, which has the same characteristics as frictional strength of microscale interfaces responsible for inelastic rock behaviour (as long as the fault core composition is similar to that of the wall rock).
 Therefore, one expects that the manifestation of ``damage'' can only be significant in regions where local differential stress is (or has been) sufficiently large to allow for internal slip to be activated: ``damage'' has significant consequences only at elevated differential stress.
 If a volume of rock has been subjected to transiently high compressive shear stress, it can keep a memory of the peak stress in its elastic anisotropy, but this memory can be easily erased with further changes in stress orientation and magnitude.
 This has been evidenced in laboratory true triaxial experiments \citep{browning17,browning18}.
+In nature, we expect shear stress to fluctuate cyclically in the vincinity of seismogenic faults.
+Although shear stress is on average likely close to ``Byerlee''-type frictional strength, it can be locally much higher (e.g., at geometric irregularities).
+In addition, during earthquake propagation, near-tip stresses are also transiently well above the long-term applied stress level.
+Thus, rocks located close to seismogneic faults will experience stress cycles during which microscale slip and tensile cracking will occur.
+It is in these so-called ``damage'' zones that significant strain energy is dissipated during the seismic cycle \citep[e.g.][]{griffith10,okubo19}, and we highlight here that tensile cracking may not be the dominant contribution to this dissipation.